Velsicol Chemical Corporation: Endrin

 Endrin is a solid organochlorine pesticide developed by Velsicol with the molecular formula of C12H8Cl6O.
 The colorless and odorless crystalline solid is dissolved in a liquid for pesticide use against rodents, insects, and birds.
 The compound is widely regarded as an environmental hazard, showing acute toxicity in humans and severe toxicity in animals, specifically aquatic wildlife as well.

-Endrin can be exposed to humans by inhalation, skin absorption, or ingestion.
+Humans can be exposed to Endrin by inhalation, skin absorption, or ingestion.
 There are many adverse health effects that are associated with endrin.
 According to the CDC, several studies have shown that people exposed to high levels of endrin experience convulsions, jerking of legs and arms, twitching facial muscles, sudden collapse, or even death.
 Studies have also shown that animals who have eaten and breathed the same high levels of endrin had very similar health effects as humans.

 Although there are no long-term effects on human health directly linked to endrin, its ability to create temporary illness caused the substance to be banned from being used as an insecticide and eventually the production of endrin altogether within the United States.
 Because of the potentially harmful adverse effects of endrin on human health and wildlife, the chemical was officially banned on October 10, 1984.
 However, production of endrin wasn’t canceled until 1991 in the United States.

 United states vs. Velsicol Chemical Corp.
 The civil court imposed a $30,000 penalty on Velsicol on August 31, 1978, for more than 300 violations of the NPDES permit which restricts the releases of pesticides endrin and more into sewage.